 It’s a bit complicated, but worth understanding.

 The role of authorized participants

 When an ETF company wants to create new shares of its fund, whether to launch a new product or meet increasing market demand, it turns to someone called an authorized participant (AP).
-An AP may be a market maker, a specialist or any other large financial institution.
+An AP may be a market maker, a specialist, or a large financial institution.
 But essentially, it’s someone with a lot of buying power.

 The exchange takes place on a one-for-one, fair value basis.
 The AP delivers a certain amount of underlying securities and receives the exact same value in ETF shares, priced based on their net asset value (NAV), not the market value at which the ETF happens to be trading.

 Both parties benefit from the transaction: the ETF provider gets the stocks it needs to track the index, and the AP gets plenty of ETF shares to resell for profit.
 The process can also work in reverse.
 APs can remove ETF shares from the market by purchasing enough of those shares to form a creation unit and then delivering those shares to the ETF issuer.
 In exchange, APs receive the same value in the underlying securities of the fund.